arxanchain/tomago-sdk-go/README.md

 # tomago-sdk-go

-Tomago is a project code name, which is used to invoke the Smartcontract whic is deployed by yourself.
+Tomago is a project code name, which is used to invoke the Smartcontract which is deployed by yourself.
 You need not care about how the backend blockchain runs or the unintelligible techniques, such as consensus, endorsement and decentralization.
 Simply use the SDK we provide to implement your business logics, we will handle